 Simply put, the service recipient used to claim the credit without any restriction, irrespective of the credit showing in GSTR-2A which is auto-generated return for purchases.
 They were not subjected to having the invoice copy and fulfilling other conditions laid down under the law.

-It was the assumption that one of the reasons for availing higher input tax credit on the basis of fake invoices was the mismatch between GSTR-1 and GSTR-3B.
+It was the assumption that one of the reasons for availing higher input tax credit on the basis of bogus invoices was the mismatch between GSTR-1 and GSTR-3B.
 This also led to a negative impact on the government’s revenue.

 Based on the new notification, the input tax credit claimed in GSTR-3B will not exceed 20% of the total eligible credit with respect to vendors who have not uploaded invoice details at the GST portal.
 However, experts are still unclear whether 20% means per supply or of all supplies taken together.